iamdudeman/sola-game-engine/README.md

 -----------------------------------------------------------------------------------------------------------------------

 ## TODO List
+* Consider creating a Point2D class to use in cases where Vector2D is not needed
 * Ability to add offset for colliders
 * Figure out touch events for browser
   * touchstart end and move all hard coded to MouseButton.Primary